stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 #### Ensuring Unique Identifiers for Instances

-If you include the local called `handle` in all resource names then every resource will have a unique name, and you will not experience naming conflicts.
+If you include the local `handle` in all resource names then you will not experience name conflicts between instances.
 This relies on behaviour that is built into the tooling and the provided code for modules.

 The tooling allows every copy of a set of infrastructure to have a separate identifier, which is called the _edition_.
 The edition is always set to the value _default_, unless you [run a test](#testing) or decide to [use an extra instance](#using-extra-instances).
 The provided TF code for modules combines `tft_edition` and the other required variables to create a unique SHA256 hash for the instance.
 A short version of this hash is registered in the locals as `handle`, so that we can create unique names for resources.
 The full version of this hash is also registered as a local called `meta_instance_sha256_hash`, and attached to resources as an AWS tag.